jhanaviB/ReceiptApp-JavaScript/README.md

 Hello :)
+Please note: The main file has the JavaScript code for the same question.
+To access the Go code please cd into the RecipeApp folder.

+* JavaScript
 Please enter the current directory and run these commands

 To build and run the docker image please execute